neu-rah/paco/README.md

 **javascript monadic parser combinators**

-> version 1.1 is a full re-write with focus on speed
-also, output pair content swaped
-`many1` replaced by `some`
-`onFailMsg` replaced by `failMsg`
-Parsers are no longuer functions (they are classes and do not derive from Function anymore) so they must be called with `.run` instead of direct function call.

 This is a tool for building parsers and parse, so that you do not have to be a parser expert to do it.

 ```javascript